Pholiotina smithii: Identification, Potency, Effects, Dosage & Look Alikes

 Growing

-As mentioned above, Pholiotina smithii is a rare mushroom in nature and is not grown/cultivated.
+As mentioned above, Pholiotina smithii is a rare mushroom in nature and is not cultivated.
 Due to this no information regarding suitable spawn mediums, methods of inoculation, colonization times, incubation, triggering of fruiting, or harvesting are available.

 Buying

-It depends on which state you live in but throughout the United States, it is illegal to cultivate, grow, buy or possess, for either personal consumption or distribution, psilocybin-producing mushrooms.
+State law can vary, but it is against StatesUnited Stated federal law, to cultivate, grow, buy or possess, for either personal consumption or distribution, psilocybin-producing mushrooms.
 This is due to the United States Controlled Substances Act which lists psilocybin as a Schedule I substance.

 As always, it is best to check your local rules and regulation regarding purchasing, growing, and/or consuming psilocybin-containing mushrooms.